taleldayekh/talel.io-backend/README.md

 This will start a Docker container with a PostgreSQL database configured for development and run the most recent migrations.

-When running the e2e tests all database tables are dropped after the tests complete.
+When running the e2e tests all database tables are dropped after the tests completes.
 This means that no database queries will be possible if the talel.io backend is served after running the e2e tests.

 To continue developing with the test database the container needs to be stopped and restarted.
 To stop the container run: